128technology/docs/docs/intro_installation_quickstart_aws.md

 22. On the _Launch Status_ page, click **View Instances**.
 23. Record the instances IP address.
 24. Launch a command window prompt.
-25. Enter the IP address of the instance. **Result:** If the device is not a Mist Managed Router, the interactive SSR Installer application launches.
+25. Enter the IP address of the instance. **Result:** The interactive SSR Installer application launches.
 26. When prompted by the installer, press the **Enter** key to select Begin.

 ### Configuring a Default Route to an Internet Gateway